nuhash-cell/GeoBike-Station-Planner/README.md

 **GeoBike-Station-Planner**: A Python-based tool leveraging geospatial analysis to optimize new bike station placements in Washington, D.C.
 Features include **geofencing**, **grid-based clustering**, and **service radius checks** to identify high-demand, underserved areas.

-## 🗺️ Project Overview

-Help to determine the next place to build a bike station.
-To help **Capital Bikeshare** find the best spots for new bike stations, I used trip data and geospatial analysis.
-The goal was simple: pinpoint high-demand areas that current stations don’t cover well.
-The results show exactly where new stations would get the most use, improving service for riders.
+## 🛤️ Project Overview: Finding the Perfect Spot for New Bike Stations

+🚲 **Problem**: Riders in Washington, D.C. often struggle to find nearby bike stations, especially in high-demand areas.

+📊 **Solution**: Using trip data from **Capital Bikeshare**, I analyzed bike usage patterns across the city.
+By mapping where trips start and end, I identified key zones where new stations are needed most.

+🗺️ **Approach**: Through data-driven geospatial analysis, I pinpointed underserved hotspots — areas with high bike activity but no nearby stations.

+🏆 **Outcome**: A clear, actionable plan for expanding the bike-sharing network, filling gaps, and ensuring riders have access to stations exactly where they need them.

 ## 📊 Datasets